 Like most knitting tools, there’s no one perfect tool for everyone.
 It takes a bit of experimentation to figure out what needle material you like or what type of cable works best.
 But there are a couple of needle characteristics you can keep in mind to help choose the absolute best needles for you when you’re knitting with the magic loop.

-When choosing needles for magic loop knitting, here’s what you need to look out for.
+When choosing needles for magic loop knitting here’s what to look for.

 1. Cable length

 The cable (not to be confused with a cable needle used to knit cables) is the cord that connects one tip of your circular needle to the other.